hashicorp/vault-client-dotnet/docs/System.md

 <a name="writepoliciesacl"></a>
 # **WritePoliciesACL**
-> void WritePoliciesACL (string name, WritePoliciesACLRequest writePoliciesACLRequest)
+> void WritePoliciesACL (WritePoliciesACLRequest writePoliciesACLRequest, string name, TimeSpan? wrapTTL = null)

 Add a new or update an existing ACL policy.